NinetiesPaul/springboot-tasks-api/README.md

 - Perform CRUD operations of Tasks
 - Some basics business rules enforced

-My main goal is to showcase some of Spring Boot features like:
+My main goal is to showcase some concepts, such as:

 - Migrations and model relationship
 - Authentication configuration